Paul Hardin III: University of North Carolina at Chapel Hill (1988-1995)

 Hardin's time at UNC was not without conflict.
 In 1992 he refused student demands to build a freestanding Black Cultural Center on campus, recommending instead to expand the BCC's current space within the existing Student Union.
 He believed that a freestanding center would promote separatism, but proponents of the idea believed he was degrading the importance of black culture on campus.
 Emphasizing his position, Hardin stated, "We want a forum, not a fortress."
 The disagreement led to the largest demonstration movement on campus since Vietnam.
 The protests garnered national attention, with Rev. Jesse Jackson and filmmaker Spike Lee coming to Chapel Hill to support the cause.
 In 1993, Hardin appointed a planning committee to assess the situation and recommend a course of action.
 The committee concluded that a freestanding center was appropriate, but supported Hardin in his belief that the center should be a working classroom building controlled by the Office of the Provost, rather than a separate student union under the Department of Student Affairs.
 The Sonja Haynes Stone Black Cultural Center opened in 2004.

 Hardin deemed the period "the greatest personal anguish" of his career.
 Hardin was active in civil rights issues, and even ran for mayor of Durham in 1967, losing in part due to his liberal views on race relations.
 He worried that he was being portrayed as a "60s liberal who stopped growing," while in fact throughout his career he worked to promote underrepresented groups and opinions on campuses and in his administrations.

 I had always championed diversity and had taken steps to establish diversity on this campus and had said that if you satisfy me that you're establishing an institution that would be open and that will be constructive, I will support it to the hilt."

 In the midst of politics, state budget constraints and other roadblocks, his triumphs outweighed his hardships.
 When he retired in 1995, Hardin left the university with a larger student body, a healthier budget and an endowment that had more than doubled.

 Professional and personal legacy

-A national leader in higher education, Paul Hardin earned a reputation for bold leadership, formidable fundraising skills, integrity, an open and engaging personality, and a relentlessly positive spirit.
-He was awarded numerous honorary degrees, served on several corporate boards, was an active lay leader in the United Methodist Church and held numerous community leadership roles.
-An avid golfer, he competed as an amateur in the 1962 British Open, recorded six career holes in one and shot his age on numerous occasions.
+Hardin was a figure in higher education known for his work in university leadership and fundraising.
+He was awarded several honorary degrees, served on corporate boards, and held leadership roles within the United Methodist Church and various community organizations.
+An amateur golfer, he competed in the 1962 British Open and remained active in the sport throughout his life.

 Paul Hardin III died at his Chapel Hill home of amyotrophic lateral sclerosis on July 1, 2017, at age 86.